GeoLawWatch: Tracking Weather & Climate Legislation

 New Jersey N/A 31 Dec 2025 Limited potential to progress Introduced 25 Feb 2025 and still parked in the Senate Environment & Energy Committee with a single GOP sponsor.
 Although the 2024-25 biennium runs until late December, New Jersey bills that linger unheard for months rarely gather the momentum needed to clear both chambers.

 Pennsylvania N/A 31 Dec 2025 Yes Limited potential to progress HB 1167 (referred 7 Apr 2025) and SB 508 (referred 21 Mar 2025) remain in their initial committees with single-party sponsorship.
 Although Pennsylvania’s two-year session runs through 2026, most bills languishing in committee for months never receive a hearing, so ultimate enactment appears doubtful.
+SB 508 sponsor, Mastriano, is actively pushing the bill, so it may gain a foothold in the process.

 States Summary